 We still did not know what type of ichthyosis she had.
 The doctors kept thinking it looked more like CIE, but she was having too many other medical complications for that, so Netherton syndrome was also a possibility.
 When we went for follow-up appointments with our pediatric dermatologist and the geneticist, both gave us the name of another doctor to see, Dr. Virginia Seybert in Seattle, Washington.

 A decision was made to give Carlie a Mickey Button (feeding apparatus) and perform the Nissen fundoplication (a surgical procedure) to help with her reflux.
 This was done when she was 11 months old.
 This made a tremendous difference in her growth!
 She still has it today as she is still learning to eat.

 In January, 2006, when she was 13 months old, we traveled to Washington where Dr. Seybert diagnosed her with Netherton syndrome.
 During that year, my sister found FIRST online.
-We were blessed with the opportunity to go to the FIRST family conference that summer in Atlanta, Georgia.
+We were blessed with the opportunity to go to the FIRST national conference that summer in Atlanta, Georgia.
 It was wonderful because it was only 4 hours away from our east Tennessee home.
 It was AMAZING to meet others of all stages of life with her same type of ichthyosis!

 Neither FIRST, its Board of Directors, Medical & Scientific Advisory Board, Board of Medical Editors, nor Foundation staff and officals endorse any treatments listed here.
 All issues pertaining to the care of patients with ichthyosis should be discussed with a dermatologist experienced in the treatment of their skin disorder.